JakinChan200/TeamName/README.md

 ## Overview
 This is a Python application based off of the popular online minigame "2048" where one tries to achieve the 2048 tile through combining smaller tiles.
-Our application keeps track of your highest score, and has an option for the bot to automatically play the game.
+There are two ways of playing the game, either you play or the bot plays.
+The game starts with 2 tiles, either a 2 tile or a 4 tile, spawning another 2 or 4 tile after every move.
+The goal is to maximize the highest tile on the board by combining pairs of tiles left, right, up, and down.

 ## Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)